SweBarre/myblog/01.home/default.md

 ---
 title: Home
+body_classes: title-center title-h1h2
 ---

-# My computer related notes
+#My computer related notes
 I decided to create this little place to store my notes on my computer setups and they are currently heavily based on linux and mainly [openSUSE][1] provided technologies.

 ![alt text][logo-small]